jflot/wtdbg2-mac/README.md

 samtools sort sr.bam sr.srt
 samtools view sr.srt.bam | ./wtpoa-cns -t 16 -x sam-sr -d prefix.ctg.fa -i - -fo prefix.ctg.3rd.fa
 ```
+## NOTE
+This is modified version of Wtdbg2 developed by Ruan and Li.
+Since the original codes could not be built in Mac environment, some codes were changed to pass through build process in Mac.
+The modification requires GCC-8 installed via Homebrew.
+The absolute path of GCC is hard-coded in Makefile, we should change the line to adapt our own environments.

 ## <a name="intro"></a>Introduction